 Many couples don’t realize that debt is also marital property.
 If you and your spouse accumulated significant debt during your marriage, you’ll also need to divide it up — using New York’s equitable distribution policies.

 The first step in any property distribution is identifying exactly which assets are marital and separate property.
 Each spouse will need to make a series of financial disclosures to the court and their spouse’s attorney.
-If you have questions about these disclosures or anticipate a dispute about an asset’s classification as either marital or separate property, contact one of our Albany lawyers immediately.
+If you have questions about these disclosures or anticipate a dispute about an asset’s classification as either marital or separate property, contact an Albany lawyer knowledgeable about property division immediately.

 Once the court and parties have classified the couple’s property as marital and separate, they need to split their marital property fairly.
 The court considers numerous factors to determine the equitable division of assets and debt: